hindu-comm/mail_stream_indology/2014/05/Hitler_and_MLBD/76__Dominik_Wujastyk.md

 > understood that I cannot join.
 >

-​​It doesn't help a serious conversation to insult your opponents or belittle their views.​
+It doesn't help a serious conversation to insult your opponents or belittle their views.

-​You return several times to characterizing the views of others in this debate as emotionalism.
+You return several times to characterizing the views of others in this debate as emotionalism.
 It isn't obvious to me that the people who hold views different from yours are all suffering from excess emotion.
 It also isn't the case that emotion is the opposite of reason.

-​Best,
+Best,
 Dominik